DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

     * Public
         * Cloud Infra **provisioned for use by anyone** who is a customer.
 Exists on the premises and hardware of the CSP
             * AWS, Azure, Google
+        * NIST SP 800-145 Definition
+            * _The cloud infrastructure is provisioned for open use by the general public.
+It may be owned, managed, and operated by a business, acedemic, or government organization, or some combination of them.
+It exists on the premises of the cloud provider._
         * Benefits
             * easy/inexpensive to setup because hardware, application, bandwidth is covered by provider
             * Streamlined for provisioning resources